nuls-io/devsite/source/contract/index.md

 ### 3.4 Other restrictions

-* Contract class can only have one constructor, other classes are not restricted
+* Contract class can have one construction method.
+No restriction for other classes

-## 4. Nuls Smart Contract Simple Example
+## 4. Nuls smart contract example

 a simple contract

-> **_contract main class must implement the Contract interface, other classes and interfaces are to provide functionality for this contract._**
+> **_Main classes of contract must implement contract interface, and other classes and interfaces provide functions for this contract_**

 ```java

 package contracts.examples;

 import io.nuls.contract.sdk.Contract;